-The overview of the Group's operations, including a discussion on production and exploration activities, is contained in the 2022 Annual Report which will be released at the end of the March guarter 2023.
+The overview of the Group's operations, including a discussion on production and exploration activities, is contained on pages 20 to 32 in this report.

 Profit or Loss

 The Group achieved a statutory net profit after tax of \$63.7 million (2021: profit \$36.8 million).
 The increase reflects higher gross profit from Gruyere operations and a higher gold price environment.